 Books and Small Kitchen Appliances

-While clothing and lightweight items are fairly easy to pack in most any box, books are another matter.
-Loose heavy items such as books and small kitchen appliances should be placed in a heavy duty small box for fast loading.
+While clothing and lightweight items are fairly easy to pack in almost any box, books are another matter.
+Loose heavy items such as books and small kitchen appliances should be placed in a heavy-duty small box for fast loading.
 For the kitchen appliances, prevent dings and scratches by packing any spaces with paper or cloth.

 Do not try to overload heavy boxes to prevent having to buy another $5 box.
 The over cramming will only serve to slow the moving time down as the boxes will require more people or effort.
 Time spent loading and unloading is usually much more expensive than boxes on moving day!